pytorch/pytorch/docs/source/distributed.rst

 Spawn utility
 -------------

-The :doc:`multiprocessing` package also provides a spawn utility in :func:`torch.multiprocessing.spawn`.
-This helper utility can be used to spawn multiple processes per node by passing in the function that needs to run from multiple processes, and can be used for multiprocess distributed training as well.
+The :doc:`torch.multiprocessing` package also provides a ``spawn`` function in :func:`torch.multiprocessing.spawn`.
+This helper function can be used to spawn multiple processes.
+It works by passing in the function that you want to run and spawns N processes to run it.
+This can be used for multiprocess distributed training as well.

 For references on how to use it, please refer to `PyToch example - ImageNet implementation <https://github.com/pytorch/examples/tree/master/imagenet>`_

-Note that this utility only supports python 3.4 or higher.
+Note that this function requires Python 3.4 or higher.

-.. autofunction:: torch.multiprocessing.spawn.spawn